Eye Cancer: Frequently Asked Questions

 Q: What are clinical trials?

 A: Clinical trials are studies of new kinds of cancer treatments.
 Healthcare providers conduct clinical trials to learn how well new treatments work and what their side effects are.
 If they look promising, they are then compared to the current treatment to see if they work better or have fewer side effects.
 People who participate in these studies may benefit from access to new treatments before the FDA approves them.
 Participants also help further our understanding of cancer and help future cancer patients.

 A: Many people with cancer get a second opinion from another healthcare provider.
 There are many reasons to get a second opinion, including if the person is not comfortable with the treatment decision, if the type of cancer is rare, if there are different ways to treat the cancer, or if the person is not able to see a cancer expert.

 Q: How can someone get a second opinion?

 A: There are many ways to get a second opinion:

-The person's primary doctor may be able to recommend a specialist, such as a surgeon, medical oncologist, or radiation oncologist.
-Sometimes these doctors work together at cancer centers or programs.
+The person's primary healthcare provider may be able to recommend a specialist, such as a surgeon, medical oncologist, or radiation oncologist.
+Sometimes these healthcare providers work together at cancer centers or programs.

 The National Cancer Information Service (800-4-CANCER) informs callers about treatment facilities, including cancer centers and other programs supported by the National Cancer Institute.

-Patients can get names of doctors from their local medical society, a nearby hospital, a medical school, or local cancer advocacy groups, as well as from other people who have had that type of cancer.
+Patients can get names of healthcare providers from their local medical society, a nearby hospital, a medical school, or local cancer advocacy groups, as well as from other people who have had that type of cancer.